 - Open the lid, move the pork into a plate and cut into pieces.

-- Mix the cornstarch with 4 tbsp of water and pour the slurry into the Instant Pot.
+- Mix the cornstarch with 4 tablespoon of water and pour the slurry into the Instant Pot.

 - Press saute and thickened the sauce to a glaze.